uaanchorage/GSoC/Rubrics.md

 These metrics include,

-1. Successful completion of the code challanges (if any), prior contributions (pull requests/fixes) to the project, or related previous experience.
+1. Successful completion of the code challenges (if any), prior contributions (pull requests/fixes) to the project, or related previous experience.

 2. Understanding of the project idea, as established in the project proposal, prior GitHub discussions, and other communications with the mentors.